Card Review: The Venmo Visa Signature Credit Card – Pay Your Friends, Earn Rewards

 - You can buy crypto on Venmo, but should you?: Venmo recently added the capability to buy, hold, and sell Bitcoin, Bitcoin Cash, Ethereum, and Litecoin using your cash back or other Venmo funds.
 You can’t transfer it from Venmo to a private wallet, or use it to pay people.
 Buying and selling crypto on Venmo will incur fees.

 - Pair it with another card: Pairing the Venmo Visa Signature card with another cash back credit card that earns a flat rate for everything would maximize your return.
 Because this card works a bit differently, it wouldn’t be a bad idea to focus on the more rare categories, such as bills and utilities or perhaps health and beauty, and then use the other reward card for more common purchases.
-This would also come in handy after your first year with the Venmo card when the $10,000 spending limit kicks in.
 Take a look at some of the best credit cards for earning rewards.

 Venmo also offers the Venmo Debit Card.
 It’s linked to your Venmo account and offers fee-free ATM withdrawals, at participating ATMs.